ADULT MARTIAL ARTS TRAINING

 Budo Taijutsu is the umbrella name for a collection of 9 traditional Japanese schools of Jujutsu.
 Each one of the schools has its own characteristics and set of techniques.

-Originally these 9 schools came from the warrior classes in Japan and were designed to work on the battle fields.
-At Conquest we take these principles and apply them to a modern scenario.
+Originally these 9 schools came from the historic warrior classes in Japan.
+At Conquest, we take these principles and apply them to a modern scenario.

 A typical class lasts for around 1.5 hours and will comprise: